bitstorm/Wicket-rest-annotations/readme.md

+#Important NOTE!!!

+This Wicket module has been imported into [WicketStuff repository](https://github.com/wicketstuff/core).
+Please refer to its [homepage](https://github.com/wicketstuff/core/wiki/Wicket-REST-annotations) for the last version and features.

 #Wicket rest annotaions

 REST-based API are becoming more and more popular around the web and the number of services based on this architecture is constantly increasing.